 The FSCS (including the temporary high balance scheme) will apply to qualifying balances held in our client account.
 In the unlikely event of a deposit-taking institution failure, we will presume (unless we hear from you in writing to the contrary) we have your consent to disclose necessary client details to the FSCS.

 You are liable to pay the legal costs and expenses as set out in our letter confirming your instructions and all bills should be paid in full by you upon delivery unless we have agreed with you otherwise in writing.
 If all or any part of our bill remains unpaid after 30 days we may charge interest on the outstanding balance, including other expenses.
-Interest will be charged at the statutory rate applicable to judgement debts currently 8%) plus 2% unless otherwise agreed with you.
+Interest will be charged at the statutory rate applicable to judgment debts (currently 8%) plus 2% unless otherwise agreed with you.
 This rate changes from time to time.

-We may cease acting for you if an interim bill remains unpaid after 30 days or if our reasonable request for a payment on account of costs is not met.
+We may cease acting for you if an interim bill remains unpaid after 14 days or if our reasonable request for a payment on account of costs is not met.

-You have the right to challenge our bill by applying to the court to assess the bill under Part III of the Solicitors Act 1974.
+If your concerns cannot be resolved to your satisfaction you have the right to challenge our bill by applying to the court to assess the bill under Part III of the Solicitors Act 1974.
 The usual time limit for making such an application is one month from the date of delivery of the bill.
 If the application is made after one month but before twelve months from delivery of the bill, the court’s permission is required for the bill to be assessed.

 Unless there are special circumstances, the court will not usually order a bill to be assessed after 12 months from delivery of the bill, where a judgment has been obtained for the recovery of the costs covered by the bill or the bill has been paid, even if this is within 12 months.

 We can keep all your papers and documents while there is still money owed to us for fees and expenses.